rehierl/abstract-properties/04-properties-1/1-0-generic-properties.md

 Describing the following concept of properties as "generic" is intended to reduce confusion.
-That is because the description of a characteristic as a "property" has, depending on a given context, different meaning.
+That is because the description of a characteristic as a "property" has, depending on a given context, various different meanings.

-For example, the overall structure of the connections between vertices (e.g. as acyclic) can be described as a property of the corresponding relation (i.e. a graph property).
+For example, the overall structure of the connections between vertices (e.g. acyclic) can be described as a property of the corresponding relation (i.e. a graph property).
 Likewise, the concrete feature or characteristic of an object (e.g. its weight) is in general also described as a "property".

 In contrary to that, the use of the term "property" as described below abstracts the general process of marking all the elements (e.g. with some color) that will be affected by an operation.
-As such, these kind of properties can be understood as being purely abstract in nature.
+As such, the type of properties as described below can be understood as being purely abstract in nature.

-However, and since these properties can be understood to correspond with scopes, they can in general be used to define concrete object properties and the scopes of operations.
+However, and since these kind of properties can be understood to correspond with scopes, they can in general be used to define concrete object properties and the scopes of operations.
 Based on that, one could also speak of **generic scopes** or of **types of scopes** rather than of "generic properties".

 <!-- ======================================================================= -->
 ## scopes of operations